ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       ticket/50#comment:5 (https://trac.ietf.org/trac/dmarc/
       ticket/50#comment:5)

 C.9.2.
-Issue 66 - Define what it means to have implemented DMARC
+Ticket 66 - Define what it means to have implemented DMARC

    *  Proposed new text (taken straight from https://trac.ietf.org/trac/dmarc/ticket/66 (https://trac.ietf.org/trac/dmarc/ticket/66) as replacement for current text in "Minimum Implemenatations"

 C.9.3.
-Issue 96 - Tweaks to Abstract and Introduction
+Ticket 96 - Tweaks to Abstract and Introduction

    *  Changed phrase in Abstract to "an email author's domain name"

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 59]

+Internet-Draft                  DMARCbis                      April 2021

    *  Changed phrase in Introduction to "reports about email use of the domain name"

 C.10.
 April 13, 2021

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 71]

-Internet-Draft                  DMARCbis                      April 2021

 C.10.1.
-Issue 53 - Remove reporting message size chunking
+Ticket 53 - Remove reporting message size chunking

    *  Proposed text to remove all references to message size chunking